 Majority of the Audit Committee members shall be Independent Outside Directors, and the Chairperson shall be performed by an Independent Outside Director.

 The Audit Committee also elects one (1) full time Member of the Audit Committee in order to improve the effectiveness of audits conducted by the Audit Committee.
+The Audit Committee is comprised of five (5) Directors (including four (4) Outside Directors), and the Chairperson is Kazuhiko Takeda (Independent Outside Director).

 (Remuneration Committee)